 Annual precipitation is 250 mm (10 in), similar to a desert.
 Temperatures are close to 25 °C (77 °F) year-round, with slight fluctuation.
 The barren island's desert-like (xerophytic) vegetation includes many cactus species.

 Human activity dates from the 24th century BC, but the first people did not settle here permanently.
-Instead, the island was used as a source of oysters, food and for pearls.
+Instead, the island was a source of oysters, food, and pearls.
 The lack of vegetation or freshwater made permanent settlement nearly impossible.
-Today the island still has temporary fishermen but few to no permanent residents.
+Today, the island still has temporary fishermen but few permanent residents.